Matt Rainey is the Staff Photographer/Editor at AdventHealth, based in Altamonte Springs, FL.

 Very recently, Matt worked on staff for Rodale Inc. producing still photography for Men's Health, Women's Health, Prevention, Bicycling, Runner's World, Organic Life, Rodales.com, Rodale Books and Rodale Custom Publications.

 From 2009-2019, Matt served as a contract photographer for Corporate Affairs and Colleague Communications at American Express.

-Matt worked on staff for The Star-Ledger for 15 years, covering stories including the earthquake in Haiti, the tsunami in SouthEast Asia, Hurrican Katrina, The Virginina Tech shootings, conflict in the Middle East and thousands of stories of the lives of New Jersey residents.
+He spent 15 years on staff at The Star-Ledger covering stories including the 2010 earthquake in Haiti, the 2004 tsunami in SouthEast Asia, Hurrican Katrina, The Virginina Tech shootings, conflict in the Middle East and thousands of stories of New Jersey residents.

-Matt sits on the 2018 Advisory Board for the DesignThinking@Rutgers Certificate Program - Rutgers Center for Innovation Education and served as an adjunct professor of photojournalism at Kean University and Rutgers University.
-He is Past President and Life Member of the NJ Press Photographers Association, a member of the NPPA, ASMP and NYPPA.
+Matt held a seat on the 2018 Advisory Board for the DesignThinking@Rutgers Certificate Program, Rutgers Center for Innovation Education and has served as an adjunct professor of photojournalism at Kean University and Rutgers University.

 Matt is a graduate of Rutgers University's Mason Gross School of the Arts, he is married, and father of three.
 He also has a new puppy at home, a German Shepherd aptly named Leica.